Your free business.com+ membership unlocks exclusive tech deals and advisor support

 $75

-Before purchasing a multiline phone system through Nextiva, you must chat with a sales representative.
-You can submit a form, click to chat or call the toll-free number.
-They can help you choose the best package and answer questions about add-on fees.
+Before purchasing a multiline phone system through Nextiva, you may be prompted to connect with a sales representative, especially for higher-tier plans.
+You can submit a form, start a chat or call the toll-free number to learn more about pricing, features and any add-ons before signing up.

 Implementation and Onboarding